 MLPs are reshaping the landscape of atomistic simulations by offering a practical way to approximate quantum mechanical PESs with remarkable accuracy and far lower computational cost.
-Traditional quantum chemistry methods---like DFT and wavefunction-based approaches---deliver high fidelity but become prohibitively expensive as system size grows, limiting their use in large and/or long-timescale MD simulations.
-Whereas, classical FFs are computationally efficient but often fall short in accuracy and transferability, especially for systems that are chemically diverse or reactive.
+Traditional quantum chemistry methods, such as DFT and wavefunction-based approaches, deliver high fidelity but become prohibitively expensive as system size grows, limiting their use in large and/or long-timescale MD simulations.
+Whereas classical FFs are computationally efficient but often fall short in accuracy and transferability, especially for systems that are chemically diverse or reactive.

 MLPs offer a compelling middle ground.
 By learning the PES directly from {\it ab initio} reference data, they achieve near-DFT accuracy while retaining the speed of empirical models.
-This combination has made it possible to carry out atomistic MD simulations of complex systems---ranging from solvated biomolecules to condensed-phase materials---at spatial and temporal scales that are prohibitively expensive for conventional modeling.
+This combination has made it possible to carry out atomistic MD simulations of complex systems, ranging from solvated biomolecules to condensed-phase materials, at spatial and temporal scales that are prohibitively expensive for conventional modeling.

 At their core, MLPs are model trained on {\it ab initio} data on both energies and forces across a wide range of atomic environments.
+In materials modeling, it is also common to include stress tensor contributions in the training loss to better capture elastic and mechanical responses~\cite{ocampo2024adaptive}.
+This combined-training paradigm mirrors practices in computational spectroscopy, where accurate PES construction typically involves fitting to high-level \textit{ab initio} data, including energies, gradients, and, in some cases, even Hessians~\cite{carbonniere2003least,carbonniere2004construction}.

-The rest of this section lays out the theoretical underpinnings of these models, including how they are trained, how loss functions are formulated, the architectural strategies they employ, and establish their connection to classical PES fitting and many-body expansions.
+The rest of this section lays out the theoretical underpinnings of these models, including their training, loss function formulations, the architectural strategies they employ, and establishes their connection to classical PES fitting and many-body expansions.